Gautier2Marsac/virtual-throwing/README.md

 ## Notes

 - The Unity scene is functional and ready for experimentation
-- Python scripts are documented and reusable
+- Python scripts are documented
-- All statistical steps are automated and reproducible
+- All statistical steps are automated
 - Designed as part of the PRONTO project at IMT Atlantique (2025)